GSA/i14y/README.md

 Search engine for agencies' published content

 ## Dependencies/Prerequisistes
+- Elasticsearch 5.6+

-You'll need Java 7 to run the included `stream2es` utility that handles copying data from one index version to the next.
+- You'll need Java 7 to run the included `stream2es` utility that handles copying data from one index version to the next.
 Run `java -version` to make sure.

-Your Elasticsearch cluster needs the [ICU analysis plugin](https://github.com/elastic/elasticsearch-analysis-icu) and the [Kuromoji analysis plugin](https://github.com/elastic/elasticsearch-analysis-kuromoji/blob/master/README.md) and the [Smart Chinese Analysis Plugin](https://github.com/elastic/elasticsearch-analysis-smartcn) installed.
+- Your Elasticsearch cluster needs the [ICU analysis plugin](https://github.com/elastic/elasticsearch-analysis-icu) and the [Kuromoji analysis plugin](https://github.com/elastic/elasticsearch-analysis-kuromoji/blob/master/README.md) and the [Smart Chinese Analysis Plugin](https://github.com/elastic/elasticsearch-analysis-smartcn) installed.